From Saul to St. Paul, The Conversion of an Enemy of Christ – Acts 9:1-19

-Here is the recording for Acts Chapter 8:1-25 taught during our Sunday School hour at Village Bible Church.
-Note: The ending is a bit awkward since it ends in a question for discussion.
+Here is the recording for Acts 9:1-19 taught during our Sunday School hour at Village Bible Church.

 Material is copyright by eigaldamez.
 Permission is given